Microphones. What are they and what do they do? How do I use them to get the best sound possible?

 When looking at specific microphones, read reviews from other people.
 Check what they are advertised to work with the best.
 See what your gut feeling says.

 And have fun!

-What now?
+Now what?
 Where should you put the microphone?
 Does it make any difference?
-Yes it does! mic placement makes a world of difference!
-So... how should you know what to do?
+Yes it does!
+Mic placement makes a world of difference!
+So... how do you know what to do?